Why Do I Have High Electricity Delivery Charges?

 Why Are My TDU or TDSP Delivery Charges So High?

-It's important to understand, the TDSP charges are tariff-based and approved by the Public Utilities Commission of Texas (PUCT).
+It's important to understand that the TDSP charges are tariff-based and approved by the Public Utilities Commission of Texas (PUCT).
 These charges include the cost of delivering electricity to your service address, reading your meter, and handling line outages and emergencies.

 Fees are based on your meter readings, measuring the amount of electricity you use during a set period.
 Although there are fixed costs and other components associated with your TDSP charges, higher demands are generally the primary cause of high electricity delivery charges.